How Machine Learning Algorithms Work Explained Simply

 3. Reinforcement Learning

-• Goal: Maximize cumulative rewards over time.
+• Goal: Maximize cumulative rewards over time by learning optimal strategies.

-• Examples: Q-learning, Deep Q-Networks (DQN).
+• Examples: Q-learning, Deep Q-Networks (DQN), policy gradient methods.

-• Use Cases: Game AI, robotics, autonomous vehicles.
+• Use Cases:

 Key Concepts in Machine Learning